FULL-TIME | FIVE TERMS

 Designed for students with baccalaureate degree in speech pathology, or who have completed the Nevada State College post-baccalaureate program.
 Students with other post-bacc leveling programs should contact the program director.

-The full-time program is a day program, with most courses Mon – Thursday, along with NSC clinical experiences during the first year (may involve Friday).
-Clinical experiences can range from early morning to 8 p.m., depending on the patient availability and clinical setting.
+The full-time program is a day program, with most courses Monday and Wednesday, and NSC clinical experiences during the first year (Tuesday and/or Thursday, and some Fridays).
+Clinical experiences can range from early morning to 6 p.m., depending on the patient availability and clinical setting.
 Full-time externships will be provided the second Fall and Spring.
-As of Fall 2021, the Full-time program will be five terms (54 credit hours).
+The Full-time program will be five terms (54 credit hours).

 The courses will be spread out over fall and spring terms, with full-time externships in the summer terms (course work is same as full-time).
 During the fall and spring semesters, you would have 2 content courses, and 1-hour clinic meeting.
 We are planning a 2 evening commitment, i.e. Mon- Wed.
 Clinical hours will be obtained throughout your program, with externships only in the summer when you are not teaching.
 During the fall and spring terms, you might gain some hours in your school environment, or with some additional clinical opportunities, i.e. at RiteCare, our on-campus trainings, and SimuCase.
 The part-time program will be 9 terms, or 3 years with current plan of 54 credit hours.
 Some variability may exist depending on clinical experiences, therefore possible to complete in 48-58 hours.